Craig Beck Alcohol Lied to Me Review

-I have always made fun of people who get caught drinking while intoxicated in my head.
+I have always made fun of people who get caught driving while intoxicated in my head.
 I don’t (normally) say the things I would think out loud, but the thoughts were there.
 “What an idiot!
 Couldn’t he/she act sober?”
 “Couldn’t he/she drive better”?
 I’ve never had a DUI, or been stopped for reckless driving.

-I have come across road block checks while I had been drinking and passed through with out a problem.
+I have come across roadblock checks while I had been drinking and passed through without a problem.

-Well this past June I came AWFULLY close to getting a DUI, and I KNEW I shouldn’t have been driving.
+Well, this past June I came AWFULLY close to getting a DUI, and I KNEW I shouldn’t have been driving.
 I KNEW I should have called Uber, or Lyft or for that fact walked the ½ (or less) mile home!!!
 But, no, that was not my norm, that was not something I learned from watching all those people in my life who drank.

 I had a glass of wine ( no problem for me to drive home on, even 2, MAYBE 3 I could handle) and ( I think) 2 shrubs.
 I don’t know if you know what a shrub is but it is a cocktail so complex it is like a meal in your mouth!